Table of contents

 The effects of heroin addiction are not limited to the individual using it.
 Often, a person who uses heroin repeatedly begins to lose touch with relationships as promises are broken and they withdraw from society.
 They often cannot escape the cycle of addiction without assistance, and that help can come through an intervention.

-An intervention is a meeting between the addicted individual and a small group of people, typically the person’s loved ones and a trained professional.
-They join together in an attempt to explain how the addiction has affected them and to encourage that person to seek treatment.
+An intervention is a meeting between the addicted individual and a small group of people, typically the person’s loved ones and a trained professional.3 Typically, during an intervention for drug addicts, a small group of loved ones joins together in an attempt to explain how the addiction has affected them and to encourage that person to seek treatment.

 Watching loved ones struggle with addiction is terrible, but you should not lose hope.
 An intervention can be uncomfortable and difficult to perform, but that show of love and compassion may be what encourages them to seek treatment.